MiG jets for Ukraine: "The lower the number, the less it's a silver bullet," - California18

 Which other states could join Poland?

-On the other hand, there was a refusal from Bulgaria: At the moment, there are not even enough jets to protect their own airspace, a spokesman for President Kiril Petkov told the “Politico” news portal.
+On the other hand, there was a refusal from Bulgaria: At the moment, they don’t even have enough jets to protect their own airspace, a spokesman for President Kiril Petkov recently told the “Politico” news portal.

 What is the difficulty of such a delivery?